 Worker autonomy.
 Depending on the experience level, skillset, and complexity of their projects, some employees can work more autonomously than others.

 Communication effectiveness outside of meetings.
 In our organization, we make heavy use of a lot of collaboration tools.
-Thanks to tools like Slack, Asana, Hugo, and Loom, we have many different channels of communication outside of meetings.
+Thanks to tools like Slack, Asana, Fellow, and Loom, we have many different channels of communication outside of meetings.

 <div id="4"></div>